-The Center for Cancer Health Equity is a formal partnership between the Rutgers School of Public Health and the Cancer Institute of New Jersey, which will serve as a catalyst for training and education, research, community engagement, and public policy advocacy surrounding cancer health equity in one of the nation’s most ethnically and racially diverse states.
+The Center for Cancer Health Equity was formalized in 2019 and serves as a catalyst for training and education, research, community engagement, and public policy advocacy surrounding cancer health equity in one of the nation’s most ethnically and racially diverse states.
 The Center’s mission is to advance the achievement of equitable access, improved health care quality, and better outcomes across the cancer continuum – prevention, early detection, treatment, survivorship, and end-of-life care – through research, education and training, community engagement and outreach, and public policy advocacy.
 The Cancer Health Equity Center of Excellence (CHECoE) is the mechanism by which we deliver our cancer focused community outreach and engagement (COE) activities to address the cancer burden in New Jersey and community needs.

-Additionally, if you are interested in becoming a Center for Cancer Health Equity member, please e-mail firstname.lastname@example.org
+Additionally, if you are interested in becoming a Cancer Health Equity Center of Excellence member, please e-mail email@example.com

-- increase awareness for NJ residents and providers about the importance of colorectal and lung cancer screening, early detection, and prevention.
+- educate New Jersey residents about the importance of cancer screening, early detection, and prevention

 Community Outreach and Engagement

 Rutgers Cancer Institute of New Jersey is committed to meeting the cancer-related needs of communities across the state of New Jersey.
 Through community outreach and engagement (COE), we lead, conduct and support efforts to reduce the cancer burden in New Jersey.
 Through partnerships with healthcare provider agencies, public health agencies, and community organizations, we increase cancer awareness and share information about cancer screening, treatment, research, and survivorship services, as well helping organizations initiate or expand outcomes-oriented, evidence-based cancer screening, education, and outreach services.